Sco X-1 as a continuous gravitational waves source: modelling the secular evolution using MESA: Method and results

 \subsection{Sco X-1 progenitors}

+Our first task is to identify the set of Sco X-1 progenitor systems.
 We do not focus on this aspect of our simulations, as it has been well discussed in \citet{2021ApJ...922..174V}, and our results are largely consistent with theirs.
 The major difference is that we find Sco X-1 progenitors for all values of accretion efficiency $\eta$ other than for $\eta=20\%$, which is too low to result in compatible mass accretion rates.
-Conversely, \citeauthor{2021ApJ...922..174V} fix the accretion efficiency exactly at $20\%$, but allow for Sco X-1 to have accretion rates as low as $0.32 \cdot 10^{-8}$, significantly below our lower limit of Equation~\ref{eq:cuboid}.
+Conversely, \citeauthor{2021ApJ...922..174V} fix the accretion efficiency exactly at $20\%$, but allow for Sco X-1 to have accretion rates as low as $0.32 \times 10^{-8}$, significantly below our lower limit of Equation~\ref{eq:cuboid}.

 The number of $P-M^d$ initial configurations giving Sco X-1 progenitors depends on the accretion efficiency (see Table \ref{tab:init_configs}).
 The total number of $P-M^d-\eta$ initial configurations resulting in Sco X-1 progenitors is $n_{\textrm{tot}} = 460$.
 The maximum compatible donor star's initial mass is slightly above $1.9 \, M_{\odot}$.
 Also, the period-mass "pattern" we find resembles that of \citet{2021ApJ...922..174V} (see Figure 5 of their work) and is a manifestation of the non-trivial interplay between the evolution of the donor star and the orbital dynamics resulting from Equation \ref{eq:jdot}.